Self-Supervised Classification Network: Ablation Study

 \section{Ablation Study}

-In this section, we evaluate the impact of the major design choices of \textit{Self-Classifier}.
-Namely, the number of classes ($C$), number of classification heads, fixed vs learnable classifier, MLP architecture, Softmax temperatures (row and column), batch-size, multi-crop augmentation, nearest neighbor (NN) augmentation, and NN queue length.
-We evaluate the different models after 100 self-supervised epochs.
-For evaluating learned representations we use a K-NN (K=20) classifier, and for evaluating unsupervised classification we use unsupervised clustering accuracy, both using ImageNet validation set.
+In this section, we evaluate the impact of the design choices of \textit{Self-Classifier}.
+Namely, the loss function, the number of classes ($C$), number of classification heads, fixed vs learnable classifier, MLP architecture, Softmax temperatures (row and column), batch-size, some of the augmentations choices, and NN queue length.
+We evaluate the different models after 100 self-supervised epochs and report results on ImageNet validation set.
+We report both the K-NN (K=20) classifier accuracy (evaluating the learned representations) and the unsupervised clustering accuracy (evaluating unsupervised classification performance).

+\textbf{Loss function}.
+For both illustrating the generality of our proposed loss function and making more direct comparison with the unsupervised classification state-of-the-art (SCAN \cite{van2020scan}), in \cref{table:ablation_loss} we report the results of running SCAN official code, while replacing their loss function (in the clustering step) with ours (Eq. \eqref{eq:L_sym}) and keeping everything else (e.g. classification heads and augmentations) same as in SCAN.
+As we can see, our proposed loss generalizes well and improves SCAN result (e.g. by $1.5\%$ ARI and $0.5\%$ ACC).
+Further results improvements are obtained using our full method (as shown in \cref{table:unsupervised_image_classification}).

-\textbf{Number of classes and classification heads.} \Cref{table:ablation_num_cls} reports the results for various number of classes and classification heads.
-We found that increasing the number of classification heads while keeping the number of classes constant did not improve results.
-This is somewhat understandable since all classification heads are learned simultaneously, and thus all heads are likely to converge to the same classifier.
-In contrast, we found that using a different number of classes for each head while still keeping the number of parameters constant (15x1k vs. 1k+2k+4k+8k) improves results on both metrics.
-Such learning objective forces the model to learn a representation that is invariant to the number of classes, and thus the model is less likely to classify to non-semantically meaningful classes.
-Finally, somewhat expected, evaluating the over-clustering heads ($2k, 4k, 8k$) improves unsupervised clustering accuracy even further.
+\textbf{Number of classes and classification heads.} \cref{table:ablation_num_cls} reports the results for various number of classes and classification heads.
+Very interestingly, and somewhat contrary to the intuition of previous unsupervised classification works \cite{van2020scan,YM.2020Self-labelling} who used the same number of classes for all heads, we found that using a different number of classes for each head while still keeping the total number of parameters constant (e.g. 15x1k vs. 1k+2k+4k+8k) improves results on both metrics.
+We believe that such a learning objective forces the model to learn a representation that is more invariant to the number of classes, thus improving its generalization performance.

-\textbf{Fixed / Learnable classifier.} \Cref{table:fixes_vs_learnable} reports the results for fixed vs learnable classifier.
-As expected, a learnable classifier performs better than a fixed one.
-However, we found that a large number of \textit{fixed} classification heads (not mentioned in the table) may perform just as well as a single learnable classifier.
+\textbf{Fixed/Learnable classifier.} As expected, we found that a learnable classifier performs better than a fixed one (\cref{table:fixes_vs_learnable}).